aniksen0/visualRegressionPlaywright/README.md

-# Visual Regression Testing with Playwright
+# Visual Regression Testing with the Playwright

-This script is made to test the visual difference on a static website, Playwright let's you to do that.
+This script is made to test the visual difference on a static website, The Playwright lets you to do that.

-To run this script install the playwright in your computer
+To run this script install the playwright on your computer
 ```
 npm init playwright@latest
 ```